keybase/homebrew-beta/README.md

 | Devel   | `brew install keybase/beta/kbdev`   | `kbdev`    |

-To (force) install Keybase from source (this is default if there is no bottle), use `--build-from-source`.
+To (force) install Keybase from source (this is the default if there is no bottle), use `--build-from-source`.
 For example:

           brew install --build-from-source keybase/beta/kbstage